laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

    values using other representations (e.g., tag 4/5).
-   Such equivalences and related deterministic representation rules can be added at the ALDR level if desired, e.g., by stipulating additional equivalences and by restricting the set of data item values actually used by an application.
+   Such equivalences and related deterministic representation rules can be added at the ALDR level if desired, e.g., by stipulating additional equivalences and deterministically choosing exactly one representation for each such equivalence, and by restricting in general the set of data item values actually used by an application.

 The main intent here is to preserve the basic generic data model, so applications (in their ALDR rules or by referencing a separate ALDR